ajkamel/ajkamel/README.md

 ### First Principles Thinking

 I value solving problems from first principles rather than relying solely on established patterns.
 This means questioning assumptions and being open to innovative approaches when the situation calls for it.
+I also believe that there is a time and place for this type of thinking, and being able to collaborate effectively and respecting our peers is as equally important.

 ### Balanced Growth